Ecological Democratic Party: History

+Ideology

+In its peak in the 1990s, the political position of the party was unclear.
+However, most political scientists considered the party to be nominally right of centre.
+German political scientist Jürgen Wüst called the party centre-right in 1993, cited the party's ideological proximity to the Catholic philosopher Robert Spaemann.
+The party repositioned itself following the electoral collapse and loss of many members in early 2000s - the party lost two-thirds of its electorate in the 2002 German federal election, and did not participate in the 2005 German federal election at all.
+Afterwards, the party had undergone a "profound shift to the left".
+From 2005 onwards, the party is considered centre-left by German political scientists such as Heinz-Siegfried Strelow.

 Some commentators have said that the party has moved over the years in a more liberal direction regarding some issues since the mid-2000s.
 In many issues it emphasizes, such as the environment and trade, it is similar to the Alliance '90/The Greens.
 It differs from them by being less supportive of immigration and restrictions on state powers in criminal justice issues, not focusing on gay and lesbian rights as part of its platform, and having a differing view of feminism.

 It was one of the earliest supporters (since 1989) of a green tax shift, an idea which later gained broader support and has been partially implemented in Germany since the Social Democratic Party and The Greens were elected to form the Federal government in 1998.